Florida car rental employees find toddler left in returned vehicle

 TAMPA, Fla.
-(WFLA) — Employees at a Hertz car rental lot at Daytona Beach International Airport made an unusual discovery in the back seat of a returned vehicle Monday — a toddler.
+(WFLA) — Deputies arrested a Florida grandfather after Hertz car rental employees found a toddler inside a returned vehicle at Daytona Beach International Airport, according to the Volusia County Sheriff’s Office.

 When deputies arrived, they found the employee holding the child, whose face was “warm and streaked with dried tears,” authorities said, adding that the toddler was still breathing normally.